hputnam/Coral_CNT/Notebook/20210803_Trial2_notes.md

 We might benefit from staining the tissue slurry.

 We can't image the cells and get a spectra when they're moving.
+BUT we could put the slurry in agarose gel.

+From HP: CNTs are more likely to bind to cholesterol, sphingomyelin, and aromatic sections of molecules, which tend to be in symbiotic cells.

 # Outcomes